Yet Another Reason Why I Avoid Microsoft Technology Like The Plague

 Today I called Microsoft to order some Windows 2000 Terminal Services CALs.

-Once I get over just how foreign it is to have to call a company to acquire a license in order to let someone access the server in a slightly different fashion (e.g. via Terminal Services), it seems like the mechanics should be simple enough.
-In fact, they even appear to make it easy for you.
-Launch the Terminal Services Licensing application and select the menu item that says "Add Client Access Licenses" or something like that.
-It gives you a phone number and some crazy long License Server ID to give the customer service rep on the other end of the line.
+Once I get over just how awkward it feels to have to call via telephone to acquire a license in order to let someone access the server in a slightly different fashion (e.g. via Terminal Services), it seems like the mechanics should be simple enough.
+They actually appear to make it easy for you.
+Launch the Terminal Services Licensing application and select the menu item that says "Add Client Access Licenses" (or similar), which gives you a phone number and some crazy long License Server ID to give the customer service rep on the other end of the line.
 This is where it gets interesting…

 Dial the number.
 "Welcome to the Windows XP Activation Service."
 Huh?
 Keep listening. "…and I can also help you with Windows Terminal Services Licensing."
 Finally.
 What, Microsoft can't afford to dedicate an 800 number to this thing?
 O.K., step my way through 2 levels of voice tree only to be placed on hold.
 Wait time was short enough; so far, so good.

-"Hello, my name is [unintelligible].
+"Hello, my name is [REDACTED].
 How can I help you today?"